zalando-incubator/kube-aws-iam-controller/docs/sdk-configuration.md

   roleReference: aws-iam-example
 ```

-It's important that you set the `AWS_CREDENTIALS_PROFILES_FILE` environment
+It's important that you set the `AWS_CREDENTIALS_PROFILES_FILE` or `AWS_SHARED_CREDENTIALS_FILE` depending on whether you use version 1 or version 2 of the Java AWS SDK (see the [AWS SDK for Java migration guide](https://docs.aws.amazon.com/sdk-for-java/v2/migration-guide/client-credential.html) for more info).
-variable as shown in the example as well as mounting the secret named after the
-`AWSIAMRole` resource into the pod under `/meta/aws-iam`.
-This secret will be
-provisioned by the **kube-aws-iam-controller**.
+You also need to mount the secret named after the `AWSIAMRole` resource into the pod under `/meta/aws-iam`.
+This secret will be provisioned by the **kube-aws-iam-controller**.

 See full [Java example project](https://github.com/mikkeloscar/kube-aws-iam-controller-java-example).